artefactual/atom-docs/user-manual/overview/descriptive-standards.rst

 produce outputs that are compliant with that standard.
-This includes the ability to enter data in :term:`fields <field>` that represent all of the :term:`data elements <data element>` required by the standard, interact with (view, edit, search) data in ways structured by and labeled according to the terms of the standard, and output (print, export) data in formats compliant with the standard.
+This includes the ability to enter data in :term:`fields <field>` that represent all of the :term:`data elements <data element>` required by the standard, interact with (view, edit, search) data in ways structured by and labelled according to the terms of the standard, and output (print, export) data in formats compliant with the standard.